mardieg2/ai-loan-approval-predictor/README.md

 # ai-loan-approval-predictor
-This is a binary classification model using the XGBoost algorithm to predict the risk of approving a loan
+This is a binary classification model using the XGBoost algorithm to predict the risk of approving a loan.

 The file is separated in three easy steps: